 Trekking in Nepal is an experience like no other.
 The country is home to some of the highest mountains in the world, including Mount Everest.
 It also offers a wide range of trekking options for beginners to experienced hikers.
 Trekking in Nepal is not just about the mountains, it’s also an opportunity to experience the unique culture, traditions, and hospitality of the Nepali people.

-Since 1950, Nepal has been an unique place for mountaineers from all over the world.
+Since 1950, Nepal has been a unique place for mountaineers from all over the world.
 Some have come to scale an unconquered peak, others to undertake scientific research in the high mountains.
-Today, Nepal meets tourists of many nationalities; some come to complete an energetic trek or high adrenaline rafting trip, others to enjoy the peace and cultural richness of Nepal’s lower slopes and valleys.
-You can visit villages that are ten days trek from the nearest road, or ones that can be reached in two hours.
+Today, Nepal meets tourists of many nationalities.
+Some come to complete an energetic trek or high-adrenaline rafting trip.
+And others to enjoy the peace and cultural richness of Nepal’s lower slopes and valleys.
+You can visit villages that are ten days’ trek from the nearest road or ones that can be reached in two hours.

-TREKKING For tourists with no prior experience of trekking, soft trekking routes amidst sprawling tribal villages with sweeping views of green hills and snowy peaks are available around Kathmandu and Pokhara.
-The trek starts from roadhead, goes up the hill until a panoramic view unfolds before the eyes and winds back to the comfort of the city on the same day or camping overnight on a ridge for view of sunrise over the snowy massif and coming down to the city the next day.
+TREKKING For tourists with no prior experience in trekking, soft trekking routes amidst sprawling tribal villages.
+Includes sweeping views of green hills and snowy peaks are available around Kathmandu and Pokhara.
+The treks usually start from the road head.
+Goes up the hill until a panoramic view unfolds before the eyes.
+Winds back to the comfort of the city on the same day or camps overnight on a ridge for a view of sunrise over the snowy massif and comes down to the city the next day.
 Friendly and smiling Sherpas take care of you during the trip.